Alpine Luxury Chalets

 Arosa is frequently described as the classic all-round winter resort.
 Think an isolated, snowy Swiss village, with skating on a frozen lake, horse-drawn sleighs jingli...

 Avoriaz is a purpose built resort giving good access to the extensive Portes du Soleil ski circuit, perched impressively above a dramatic sheer cliff face.
 It is the h...

 Cervinia combines high, sunny, extensive, snowsure slopes with impressive scenery and a link over to Zermatt.
 The skiing is well suited to both beginners and intermedi...

 The Chamonix Valley cuts deeply through Europe's highest glacial mountains and has long been a place of pilgrimage for those wanting tough off piste terrain coupled wi...

 Les Houches is situated 6km from Chamonix and is covered by the regional Mont Blanc pass including the resort of St Gervais.
 It is a pleasant village sitting in the sh...

-Champoluc is a delightful, unspoilt village lying at the top of the Ayas Valley, below the imposing Monte Rosa mountain chain with its towering peaks and extensive gla...
+Champoluc is an unspoilt village lying at the top of the Ayas Valley, below the imposing Monte Rosa mountain chain with its towering peaks and extensive glaciers.
+The ...